 So how does a seemingly healthy, smart, multi-sport athlete go from pitching his best game of the season to lights out?
 Brennan's doctors are still trying to determine exactly what led to his SCA.
 He had a third cardiac MRI at the end of May, and his genetic testing results in early June provided no further insights.

-On June 21, 2019, Brennan had surgery to impact a S-ICD (subcutaneous internal cardiac defibulator) on the left side of his body.
+On June 21, 2019, Brennan had surgery to insert a S-ICD (subcutaneous internal cardiac defibulator) on the left side of his body.
 His EP doctor believed it was the best option, given the circumstances.
 As of today, Brennan continues to heal nicely, and is looking forward to his one-month follow-up appointment to determine when he will be released to get back on the field.

 Brennan realizes that he's been given a second chance at life, and doesn't want to have any regrets.
 He has dreams of playing baseball in college, and possibly in the majors someday.
 While we don't know what his future holds for him, we do have an immediate calling to help build awareness on the importance of AEDs, CPR, and heart screening.
 If we can save even one life based on sharing our experience - as agonizing as it is to relive it - we want to do it.